Hemsagar11/STM32programs/Bluetooth-HC05/readme.md

     }
 }
 ```
-- This function is automatically called when the RX_buffer is complete after it recieves data from HC-05 module.
+- This function is automatically called when the RX_buffer is complete after it receives data from the HC-05 module.
-- In the main Function I have called the Recieve function to recieve the data
+- In the main Function, I have called the Recieve function to receive the data
 ```
 HAL_UART_Transmit(&huart2, demo_string, strlen(demo_string), HAL_MAX_DELAY); // It sends a demo string that has been defined beforehand.
 HAL_UART_Receive_IT(&huart2, &recv_char, 1); // Recieve via Interrupt function call.